A Green's function approach to Topological Insulator junctions with magnetic and superconducting regions: Conclusion

 \section{Conclusion}

-In this paper, we adapted the asymptotic-solutions Green functions method for 2D systems with multiple coupled regions to the case of junctions on the surface of strong TIs with ferromagnetic and $s$-wave superconducting interfaces.
-For the construction of the Green functions of each region, artificial boundary conditions were adopted, so that all the junction interfaces had perfect transparency when coupled with the Dyson equation.
-This method allows the study of the transport properties of a wide variety of junctions with the same basic elements, as well as the direct calculation of the momentum-resolved spectral densities at the interfaces, which could be of interest for the identification and analysis of topological interface bound states.
+In this paper, we adapted the asymptotic-solutions Green's functions approach for the case of junctions on the surface of strong TIs with ferromagnetic and $s$-wave superconducting interfaces.
+This method has been successfully implemented for 2D systems with multiple coupled regions like graphene-based superconducting junctions.
+For the construction of the Green's functions of each region, artificial boundary conditions were adopted, so that all the junction interfaces had perfect transparency when coupled with the Dyson equation.
+This method allows the study of the transport properties of a wide variety of junctions with the same basic elements.
+Besides, it also permits the direct calculation of the momentum-resolved spectral densities at the interfaces, which could be of interest for the identification and analysis of topological interface bound states.

 The results obtained for junctions of two regions are consistent with those found in literature.
-We studied the FF junction, finding the chiral bound state characteristic of the AQHE for a configuration of opposite magnetizations and a gapped spectra for parallel magnetizations.
-For an FS junction, the chiral IBS and Majorana modes were found.
+In our study, the FF junction presents the characteristic chiral bound state of the QAHE for opposite magnetizations, and a gapped spectrum for parallel magnetizations.
+On the other hand, for the FS junction the chiral IBS and Majorana modes were found.
 The properties of some junctions with three regions were also studied.
-For the NFN junction, the chiral edge state of the AQHE is observed for $E_F=0$ and some FPRs due to the reflection process at the interfaces whose number is proportional to the width of the central region.
-For the NFS junction, the IBS and Majorana chiral modes are observed in addition to some weak FPRs.
-Respect to the longitudinal transport of this junction, the increase in magnetization reduces the subgap conductance except by a small peak for $eV=0$ associated to the chiral Majorana mode, which finally decays for widths of the central regions greater than the superconducting coherence length, while the number of peaks associated to the FPRs become more important and numerous.
+Regarding the NFN junction, the QAHE chiral edge state is observed for $E_F=0$ along with some FPRs.
+These resonances are originated in the reflection process at the interfaces, and their number is proportional to the width of the central region.
+With respect to the NFS junction, IBS and Majorana chiral modes are observed in addition to some weak FPRs.
+Respect to the longitudinal transport of this junction, the increase in magnetization reduces the subgap conductance except by a small peak for $eV=0$ associated with the chiral Majorana mode, which finally decays for widths of the central regions greater than the superconducting coherence length, while the number of peaks associated with the FPRs becomes relevant.